HIPAA Compliant Healthcare App Development: 10 Most Critical Steps to Take

 • Builds trust in a particular healthcare vendor

 Some healthcare organizations thought they could get away from HIPAA compliance.
-For instance, a large U.S.-based health insurer, Anthem, lost a staggering 78 million patient records due to phishing techniques used by cybercriminals.
-As a result of the investigation, OCR identified several severe HIPAA violations, the key being an inadequate system of access authorization to PHIs.
-Due to non-compliance, Anthem was fined a whopping $16 million.
+A large health insurer, Anthem, lost a staggering 78 million patient records due to phishing techniques used by cybercriminals and was fined $16 million.
+As a result of investigation, OCR identified severe HIPAA violations, the key being an inadequate system of access control to PHIs.

-Another example is all about HIPAA non-compliance linked to the usage of unencrypted devices.
+Another example is about HIPAA non-compliance linked to the usage of unencrypted devices.
 The OCR investigated a Texas-based cancer research center, MD Anderson, after a breach of 34,000 records.
-The investigation revealed the center had unreasonable encryption standards, leading to three devices being stolen with thousands of unprotected patient records.
-This non-compliance led to MD Anderson paying $4.3 million in fines.
+The investigation revealed the center had unreasonable encryption standards, leading to three mobile devices being stolen with thousands of unprotected patient records.
+This non-compliance led to MD Anderson paying $4.3 million in fines and highlighted the importance of audit logging and encryption in the healthcare environment.

-All aspects of data protection revolve around two aspects – physical and technical safeguards.
-Healthcare HIPAA software must have a protected backend, secure data transfer networks, and encrypted user devices.
+All aspects of appropriate data protection revolve around physical and technical safeguards.
+HIPAA-compliant healthcare software must have a protected backend and secure messaging channels.
 These are critical physical safeguards to consider.
-You can see a complete list of such protective measures here.
-In turn, technical safeguards entertain unique user identification methods, emergency access procedures, and automatic logoffs.
+In turn, technical safeguards entertain unique access control and audit logging procedures.
 Keeping both physical and technical safeguards establishes a core of HIPAA compliance.

-When it comes to taking HIPAA compliance further, keep in mind the following checklist of variables:
+When it comes to taking HIPAA compliance further, keep in mind the following checklist:

 2. Patient data encryption.
 Encrypt all PHIs using AES 256-bit encryption and S/MIME